Download the 2023 Blepharoplasty Guide

 - As well as, address excessive wrinkles.

-A candidate for eye surgery can be any person who is dissatisfied with the appearance of their eyes.
-Or, experiences vision obstruction caused by some external factor such as sagging skin of the upper eyelids.
+A candidate for eye surgery may be any person who experiences vision obstruction caused by some external factor such as excess skin of the upper eyelids.

-Like all surgical procedures, the best plastic surgery is one that is tailored to the patient’s individual needs.
+Like all surgical procedures, the right plastic surgery is one that is tailored to the patient’s individual needs.
 No two facial structures are that same, and our eyes/ eye area is no different.
-Due to this, it is necessary to perform detailed examinations and consultations in order for your specialist surgeon to find the best solution for you and your problem.
+Due to this, it is necessary to perform detailed examinations and consultations in order for your specialist surgeon to find a suitable solution for you and your problem.

-However, in order to be a good candidate for Eye Surgery.
+However, in order to be a suitable candidate for Eye Surgery.
 You should be:

 - Someone with realistic expectations